suhatanriverdi/Student-Database/README.md

 You can download the latest release from here.

 ## Disclaimer
-This project was prepared and shared for education purphoses only.
+This project was prepared and shared for educational purposes only.
 You can use or edit any file as you wish :)

 ## About
 Süha TANRIVERDİ Çankaya University, Computer Engineering